AutoSchemaKG: Autonomous Knowledge Graph Construction through Dynamic Schema Induction from Web-Scale Corpora: Introduction

 In the current era of information abundance, transforming vast amounts of unstructured data into structured, machine-readable knowledge remains one of the most significant challenges in artificial intelligence.
 Knowledge Graphs (KGs) have emerged as the cornerstone technology for this transformation \cite{zhao-etal-2024-divknowqa}, providing the semantic backbone for applications ranging from search engines and question answering \cite{wu-etal-2024-cotkr,chen-etal-2024-new,zong-etal-2024-triad,sun-etal-2024-head} to recommendation systems \cite{lyu-etal-2024-llm} and complex reasoning tasks \cite{li-etal-2024-assessing-logical}.
 Yet despite their critical importance, current KG construction approaches remain hampered by an inherent paradox: they require predefined schemas created by domain experts, which fundamentally limits their scalability, adaptability, and domain coverage.

-We present AutoSchemaKG, a paradigm-shifting framework that breaks this dependency by enabling autonomous knowledge graph construction without predefined schemas \cite{ye-etal-2023-schema}.
+We present AutoSchemaKG, a paradigm-shifting framework that breaks this dependency by enabling autonomous knowledge graph construction without predefined schemas \cite{ye-etal-2023-schema}, as shown in Figure \ref{fig:framework}.
 Our approach leverages the semantic understanding capabilities of large language models to simultaneously extract knowledge triples and dynamically induce schemas directly from text, eliminating this manual bottleneck in KG development \cite{zhang-soh-2024-extract, li-etal-2024-integration,wang-etal-2025-llms-convert}.

-Our framework distinguishes itself by modeling events alongside entities \cite{zhang2020aser, ZhangLPKOFS22}, recognizing that real-world knowledge is dynamic rather than static \cite{tan-etal-2024-set}.
-By treating events as first-class citizens, AutoSchemaKG captures temporal relationships, causality, and procedural knowledge missed by entity-only graphs.
-Experiments confirm that with event information preserving over 90\% of original passage content versus just 70\% for entity information alone.
+{\jx Our framework distinguishes itself by modeling events alongside entities \cite{zhang2020aser, ZhangLPKOFS22}, recognizing that real-world knowledge is dynamic rather than static \cite{tan-etal-2024-set}.
+By treating events as basic semantic units in the graph, AutoSchemaKG captures temporal relationships, causality, and procedural knowledge missed by entity-only graphs.
+This approach aligns with recent advancements in proposition-based text decomposition~\cite{hoyle-etal-2023-natural,jhamtani2024natural, chen-etal-2024-dense}, which demonstrate that by doing text composition, the resulting semantic units can provide better text representation from implicit meanings, meanwhile providing higher information density and retrieval accuracy than traditional passage-level representations.
+On the top of extracted events from text decomposition, our event-centric modeling is further supported by discourse relation recognition research \cite{chan-etal-2023-discoprompt, chan-etal-2024-exploring}, which emphasizes the importance of understanding implicit temporal and causal relationships between statements—connections that entity-only representations cannot adequately capture.
+This discourse-aware approach enables AutoSchemaKG to preserve hierarchical path information similar to the tree-structured discourse relations in natural text.
+Experiments confirm that with event information, AutoSchemaKG preserves over 90\% of original passage content versus just 70\% for entity information alone, demonstrating the crucial role of events in knowledge representation.}